 In addition to that, the reason China can push for the transition in a relatively short period is the implementation of relevant policies to synergise the market.
 By creating steering policies, the market is driven to move towards cleaner practices.
 If they can change the local market preference, they can somehow influence the market globally, since the local market is equivalent to almost 20% of the world’s population.

-One successful example on how China dominates global electric vehicle (EV) sales is by putting restriction on gasoline cars to help create new opportunities for domestic EV makers such as BYD and BAIC Motor Corp.
+One successful example of how China dominates global electric vehicle (EV) sales is by putting a restriction on gasoline cars to help create new opportunities for domestic EV makers such as BYD and BAIC Motor Corp.
 The innovative policy to limit citizens from buying gasoline cars is done by establishing a purchasing license that can only be obtained through a lottery, which in turn limits conventional cars sales.
-The lottery for license is set in a certain period of time and quota which is much smaller than the actual demand.
+The lottery for the license is set in a certain period of time and quota which is much smaller than the actual demand.
 The limitation to own gasoline cars drives people to opt for electric cars.
 For these, the government provides unlimited purchasing licenses for free.
 This policy has been implemented in six cities in China (Beijing, Shanghai, Shenzen, Tianjin, Hangzhou, and Guangzhou), and proven to effectively boost EV sales to 40% of the nation’s cars sales last year (579,000 units) which accounted for 21% of the world’s EV sales in 2017 according to Bloomberg New Energy Finance.
 Figure 2 shows the effectiveness of the lottery policy in different cities in China.

-To conclude, there are two main lessons to be learned from China’s transition towards greener economy.
+To conclude, there are two main lessons to be learned from China’s transition towards a greener economy.
 First, the key is putting all the puzzle pieces together which are: establishing clear roadmap and plan; disbursing adequate investment; strengthening and maintaining public-private partnerships.
-Second, in accelerating the transition, market should be created and triggered by strongly implemented policies.
+Second, in accelerating the transition, the market should be created and triggered by strongly implemented policies.
 For this, it is important for all stakeholders to be on the same side despite different interests.

 Like the Chinese, ASEAN has also done a great effort in greening the economy.
-At the regional level, guided by the ASEAN Plan of Action for Energy Cooperation 2016-2025, ASEAN put an ambitious target to achieve 23% of RE in energy mix by 2025 and to reduce its energy intensity by 30% in 2025 from 2005 level.
+At the regional level, guided by the ASEAN Plan of Action for Energy Cooperation 2016-2025, ASEAN put an ambitious target to achieve 23% of RE in the energy mix by 2025 and to reduce its energy intensity by 30% in 2025 from 2005 level.
 These targets are strongly supported as all ASEAN Member States have also created national targets and committed to cut emissions as pledged in their Intended Nationally Determined Contributions.
-Looking at the progress, ASEAN is half-way to realise the target as in 2015 the region has reached 13.6% of RE in total energy mix.
+Looking at the progress, ASEAN is half-way to realise the target as in 2015 the region has reached 13.6% of RE in the total energy mix.
 It is projected that if ASEAN wants to achieve its collective RE target, the region needs to invest USD 21.4 billion annually.
 To further accelerate their efforts, ASEAN could learn from China’s experience in transitioning to cleaner energy.